FastIT-Alexander-Laengle/linuxcentralmgt/README.md

 # Central administration template

+This is a basic template to centralize the Linux Administration with ansible-pull

+## Requirements

-1. install required packages on destination server ansible-playbook deployansible.yml --ask-pass -i 172.16.80.35,
+go install the required packages on the client-machines:

+    ansible-playbook deployansible.yml --ask-pass -i 172.16.80.35,